35 Min Read

 a.
 Eosinophils

-Eosinophils are a type of granulocyte or white blood cell that are characterized by the presence of large granules in their cytoplasm that can be stained with eosin, a red dye.
+• Eosinophils are a specific type of granulocyte or white blood cell that plays a significant role in the body’s immune system.
+They are characterized by the presence of large granules in their cytoplasm that can be stained with eosin, a red dye commonly used in laboratory settings.

-• They make up between 1% and 6% of the leukocytes in a person’s blood.
+• These cells are produced in the bone marrow and then circulate throughout the body via the bloodstream.
+Eosinophils make up a small percentage, typically between 1% and 6%, of the total leukocytes in a person’s blood.

-• Depending on the situation, eosinophils can remain in the blood for several hours to a few days before moving on to other tissues.
+• While eosinophils primarily reside in the blood, they can also migrate to other tissues depending on the specific situation.
+They can remain in the bloodstream for several hours to a few days before moving on to sites of inflammation or infection where they exert their immune functions.

 Structure